 Survey sections and the measures used are described below, listed in the same order as they appear in the survey.
 Attention check questions (n=6) were included throughout, to check the concentration of the participant and quality of the data collected.
-Instructive text was included for each section within the survey and for the different survey tools where appropriate, including to bring participants attention to the fact that different sections and survey tools asked them to report on different time periods of reference.
-The survey was pre-tested by the members of the research team, as well as our Patient and Public Involvement (PPI) members who represent young adults with a lived experience of the psychological impact of weight management (n=3), and adjustments made prior to baseline data collection.
-Adjustments included re-ordering some questions and adding/editing instructional text for clarity.
-Collected survey responses will also be checked for completeness and quality, and rejected if either incomplete, or incorrect responses are entered for >1 of the attention check questions.
+Instructive text was included for each section within the survey and for \geq the different survey tools where appropriate, including to bring participants' attention to the fact that different sections and survey tools asked them to report on different time periods of reference.